Teksta versija

 (3) In addition a judge shall evaluate the following circumstances and will not give the consent to the issuance of the requested passenger data if:

-4) the issuance of the requested passenger data from the Register is clearly disproportionate compared to the indicated objective or inappropriate for its achievement;
+1) the issuance of the requested passenger data is clearly disproportionate with regard to the indicated objective or inappropriate for the achievement thereof;

-6) the issuance of passenger data from the Register does not comply with the requirements for personal data protection regarding the transfer of data to other states.
+3) the issuance of passenger data fails to comply with the requirements for personal data protection with regard to the transfer of data to other states.

-(4) If a judge lacks information which is necessary to decide on the issue of giving the consent, he shall request that the Passenger information unit requests additional information from the relevant foreign state.
+(4) If a judge lacks information which is necessary for deciding an issue of the consent, he or she shall ask the Passenger information unit to request additional information from the submitter of the request.

 (5) A judge shall draw up the consent to the issuance of passenger data and also the refusal as a separate document or resolution.
 The decision of a judge may not be appealed.